 During our conversation, members of the tourism board expressed their frustration.
-Millions of people drive pass Motobu every year visit Asia’s largest aquarium.
+Millions of people drive passed Motobu every year to visit Asia’s largest aquarium.
 However, in their opinion, there is nothing in Motobu that’s worth stopping by.
-No big AEON shopping mall, no decent restaurants.
+No big AEON shopping mall and no decent restaurants.
 There isn’t even a presentable supermarket in town.
-There is in deed, but it’s hidden.
-Even if Aeon is in town, the money will flow to Aeon’s shareholders in mainland Japan, not enough left for the city.
+There is indeed, but it’s hidden.
+Even if Aeon is in town, the money will flow to Aeon’s shareholders in mainland Japan, which means not enough left for the city.

 What they say about Katsuo and Aserora did catch my attention.
 In Japan, the tourism board in each city runs a big shop to feature local products.
 Go to the one in Motobu and you will find so many products made around Katsuo.
-I bought a bunch, and they are delicious.
+I bought a bunch and they were delicious!
 You can also buy fresh Katsuo in any major supermarket.
-They taste like Tuna for half the price.
+They taste like Tuna for half the price, which is a great deal.
 During Katsuo season, you can buy enough for 4 adults under $5 USD.

 Motobu also produces a lot of Aserora.
 One famous product is Aserora juice.
-They are being sold in every corner in Okinawa including everyday convenience store to 5-Star hotels.
-Aserora is said to have many times more Vitamin C than orange and kiwi.
-The fruit itself is sour but the juice is sweet, and it’s been to mix with water before consumption.
+They are being sold in every corner in Okinawa including everyday convenience stores to 5-Star hotels.
+This makes it easy for people to try it out and take it with them.
+Aserora is said to have many times more Vitamin C than an orange and a kiwi.
+The fruit itself is sour but the juice is sweet.
+It’s meant to mix with water before consumption.

-Motobu also has some of the best natural, untouched beaches in Okinawa.
-In winter when everyone is wondering where to spend time, you think about diving and snorkeling in Motobu.
-According to marine activity professionals, the tide on this part of the island during winter is calm, and lower water temperature makes the coral look more colorful.
+Did you know, Motobu also has some of the best natural and untouched beaches in Okinawa?
+Well, it does!
+In winter when everyone is wondering where to spend time, you can think about diving and snorkeling in Motobu.
+According to marine activity professionals, the tide on this part of the island during winter is calm and lower water temperature makes the coral look more colorful.

-Last but not less, Motobu does produce amazing beef.
-When you think Japanese beef, you make think of Kobe beef, and how beef farmers in Kobe feed the cows and massage them every day.
+Last but not least, Motobu does produce amazing beef.
+When you think Japanese beef, you might think of Kobe beef, and how beef farmers in Kobe feed the cows and massage them every day.
 In south Japan, Ishinagi beef is the equivalent of Kobe beef.
-Motobu beef is just as good, but in my opinion, there is enough marketing effort behind it, so it’s been living under the shadow of Ishigaki beef.
+Motobu beef is just as good, but in my opinion, there is not enough marketing effort behind it, so it’s been living under the shadow of Ishigaki beef.

 When I think of Motobu, I think of its mountain, its river, and all the beautiful nature there.
-I can park on the roadside, roll up my pants to scroll along the river.
+I can park on the roadside and roll up my pants to stroll along the river.
 If I want to shop at Aeon, I don’t need to travel all the way north to Motobu.
-Out of everything I have interacted while in Motobu, Katsuo seems to be the one things that the locals are so proud of.
+Out of everything I have interacted with while in Motobu, Katsuo seems to be the one thing that the locals are so proud of.
 It’s something that they rely on for survival and source of income for a very long time.

-You can find fresh Katsuo all year about in the grocery store, and they sell the seasoned Katsuo in boxes.
-Try adding them to your rice, they are delicious.
-If you are not sure about following Japanese recipe, try this local restaurant.
+You can find fresh Katsuo all year around in the grocery store.
+They sell the seasoned Katsuo in boxes.
+Try adding them to your rice, they are delicious!
+If you are not sure about following a Japanese recipe, try this local restaurant.